rust-lang/rust/src/doc/trpl/ownership.md

 This guide is one of three presenting Rust’s ownership system.
 This is one of Rust’s most unique and compelling features, with which Rust developers should become quite acquainted.
 Ownership is how Rust achieves its largest goal, memory safety.
-The there are a few distinct concepts, each with its own
+There are a few distinct concepts, each with its own
 chapter:

 * ownership, which you’re reading now.